theianjones/blog/content/blog/2020-05-05-doom-emacs.md

 ```lisp
 (setq org-roam-directory "~/Desktop/03-resources/org-roam")
 ```

+You can access all of the Roam commands with `spc n r`.
+It's nice to bind your own to skip that one character so lets add some custom key mappings.

 Next we want to map some custom commands that you will use a lot in org-roam.
 To do this we will use the `after!` hook doom provides to set some customization up after the `org-roam` package is loaded.